iterative/link-check/README.md

 ## Contributing

 In its current state, most of this project is a standard node CLI package published on NPM.
-The reusable GitHub Actions deploy through GitHub
+The reusable GitHub Actions in `.github/workflows` deploy through GitHub, but are contributed to the same as any other code.

 To manually test the source, build it with `yarn build` and then run `node dist/cli.js` with whatever flags you would otherwise pass to